johans-work/paid-source/README.md

 Sell the right to say "I own this" and for it to be true.

 Paid Source is a new simple and convenient way to get paid for your digital work, for both the buyer and you.
-Simply use the license, and get paid if your work is worth it.
+Just use the license, and get paid if your work is worth it.
 Give copies, sell ownership.
 Free the free copies, and turn them into leads for your next sale.

 # How does it work?